 - Lastly, you’ll take a taxi boat from Waisai to your accommodation in Raja Ampat.
-If you have booked in advance (which we highly recommend), it is likely that you resort/lodge/homestay will have arranged this part of the transport for you.
+If you have booked in advance (which we highly recommend), it is likely that your resort/lodge/homestay will have arranged this part of the transport for you.

-Best Time to Visit the Raja Ampat Islands
+Best Time to Visit Raja Ampat

 Raja Ampat is close to the equator so you’ll find the temperatures don’t vary much year-round.
 Air temperatures range from around 25oC (78oF) to 31oC (89oF) but it can feel quite a bit hotter since the region’s average humidity is 83%.

 I spent a lot of time sweating and swimming to balance the temperature.